Corporate Profile HOWARD BANCORP, INC. (NASDAQ - HBMD)

 Howard Bancorp, Inc.’s Common Stock is listed on NASDAQ under the symbol HBMD

-• The above increases in loans, deposits and assets were achieved via continued organic growth along with the purchase from Cecil Bank of its branch located at 3 West Bel Air Avenue, Aberdeen, Maryland.
+• The Company completed its first acquisition with the purchase from Cecil Bank of its branch located at 3 West Bel Air Avenue, Aberdeen, Maryland.
 Pursuant to the branch purchase, Howard Bank acquired $37.1 million in loans and $35.2 million in deposits during the third quarter of 2013.

 The press release, in its entirety, is available under the "Press Release" tab on the left.